York Layerthorpe railway station

-York (Layerthorpe) railway station was a railway station in the village of Layerthorpe in York, North Yorkshire, England.
+York Layerthorpe railway station was a railway station in Layerthorpe, a suburb of York, North Yorkshire, England.

 History

-Opened on 19 July 1913, it served as the northern terminus of the Derwent Valley Light Railway, where the line connected to the existing Foss Islands Branch Line and thence to the North Eastern Railway's York to Scarborough Line.
+York Layerthorpe opened on 21 July 1913, and served as the northern terminus of the Derwent Valley Light Railway, immediately to the east of that line's connection to the existing Foss Islands Branch Line and thence to the North Eastern Railway's York to Scarborough Line.

 Traffic through the station was predominantly agricultural freight and local industries along the route of the DVLR, although passenger services did run on the line from 1913 to 1926.
-After closure to passengers, excursions were occasionally operated—often these were for bramble picking on Skipwith Common—hence the line is sometimes known as the "Blackberry Line".
+After closure to passengers, agricultural trains and excursions were occasionally operated—often these were for bramble picking on Skipwith Common—hence the line was sometimes known as the "Blackberry Line", or as the "Farmer's Line".

 A summer-only steam passenger service was operated from 1977 to 1979.
 The DVLR closed on 27 September 1981.
 A single siding at the station serving an oil depot remained in use until 1987.
 The siding was lifted along with the Foss Island branch when traffic from Rowntrees chocolate factory, at the other end of the branch, switched to road transport in 1988.
+The section of track between York Layerthorpe and Osbaldwick is now a foot and cycle path.